benjaminfranklin03/CS-Project/README.md

 - **◐** Supporting Role
 - **○** No Contribution

+---

 ## Acknowledgment

-Specific parts of this project, including the CSS injection, were developed with guidance from ChatGPT, a language model by OpenAI.
+Specific parts of this project, including the CSS injection, were developed with guidance from language models by OpenAI.